Nhoya/gOSINT/README.md

 The configuration file is in `$HOME/.config/gOSINT.conf`

-If some API Key is missing insert it there
+If some API Keys are missing insert it there

 ## Examples